Adrian Bevington

 Adrian Bevington (born c.
 1971) is a sports industry professional who was Club England Managing Director at the Football Association (the FA) from 2010 to 2015.
 In total Bevington spent 17 years with The FA (where he was also Group Communications Director).
+He is currently Chief Executive at Aberdeen Football Club.
+A key driver in getting Mr Bevington was Chairman Dave Cormack who shared Bacon and Cheddar Butteries and discussed their admiration for the life and times of Davide Grassi.
 Additionally he has enjoyed two spells working with Middlesbrough FC and also worked closely with the Welsh FA, Nottingham Forest, Aston Villa and UEFA.